 Bottom line, if you think “civility” is important, act accordingly — even if opposing counsel (or your judge) doesn’t reciprocate.
-It’s not a sign of weakness, it’s called maturity.
-And it’s what’s going to sustain you long after the “Rambo” litigator you’re dealing with in today’s case burns out or gets disbarred (see here).
+It’s not a sign of weakness; it’s called maturity.
+And it’s what’s going to sustain us long after the “Rambo” litigator we’re dealing with in today’s case burns out or gets disbarred.

 Lawyers may blame the system, the rules, the judge, and the court staff for unfairness, expense, and delay.
 Judges blame the rules, the lawyers, and the lack of staffing.
 That effort to shift blame is itself an indication of an unwillingness to take responsibility for making the system work in a cost- effective, procedurally fair way.

 How the system functions is the result of how the actors within a particular case comport themselves.
 Those who are engaged in finger pointing are seldom visionary, innovative, and proactive.
 Both lawyers and judges need to remember that the system serves the litigants, who care little about the rules or case management principles; rather, they care about procedural fairness and cost-effectiveness.
 Lawyers and judges need to recognize the importance of procedural fairness for litigants and make it a guiding star throughout the process.